-- Valsartan tablets can cause serious side effects, including: See "What is the most important information I should know about valsartan tablets?"

-- Low blood pressure (hypotension).
+- Valsartan tablets can cause serious side effects, including: See "What is the most important information I should know about valsartan tablets?" - Low blood pressure (hypotension).
 Low blood pressure can happen with valsartan tablets, especially when you first start taking it and can cause you to feel lightheaded.
 Feeling lightheaded is most likely to happen if you:

 - take water pills

-- $\circ\;$ are dehydrated (decreased body fluids) due to vomiting and diarrhea
+- are dehydrated (decreased body fluids) due to vomiting and diarrhea

-- are on a low-salt diet
+- o are on a low-salt diet

 - you sweat excessively

 - get dialysis treatments

-- have heart problems - do not drink enough liquids - Kidney problems.
+- have heart problems

+- do not drink enough liquids

+- Lie down, if you feel lightheaded, dizzy or faint.
+Call your healthcare provider right away.

+- Kidney problems.
 Kidney problems may get worse in people that already have kidney disease or heart problems.
-Your doctor may do blood tests to check for this. - Increased potassium in your blood.
+Your doctor may do blood tests to check for this.

+- Increased potassium in your blood.
 Some people may develop increased potassium in the blood during treatment with valsartan tablets.
 Your doctor may do a blood test to check your potassium levels as needed.